-Read through Ephesians 5:15–6:9, the passage for this week’s study.
-Then review the following questions, taking notes on this significant contribution to Ephesians’ full message.
-(For further background, see the ESV Study Bible, pages 2271–2273, available online at www.esvbible.org.)
+Read through Jeremiah 21:1–29:32, which will be the focus of this week’s study.
+Following this, review the questions below concerning this section of the book of Jeremiah and write your responses.
+(For further background, see the ESV Study Bible, pages 1411–1425; available online at www.esvbible.org.)

 Read through the following three sections on Gospel Glimpses, Whole-Bible Connections, and Theological Soundings.
 Then take time to consider the Personal Implications these sections may have for you.